8 Bedroom Interior Design Mistakes To Avoid When Designing Your Haven

 4. Lighting

-For layered lighting there should be a main ceiling light and task lighting near the bed.
-Task lighting can be pendants, sconces or table lamps on the nightstands.
-For bedside lamps the general rule of thumb is around 1/3 of the nightstand surface.
+Good bedroom lighting should have a main ceiling light and task lighting near the bed.
+Task lighting can be pendants, sconces, or table lamps on the nightstands.
+For bedside lamps, the general rule of thumb is around a third of the nightstand surface.

 5. Rug Size

-For the bedroom the kind of material used and the type is probably more important, as it depends on what kind of sleeper you are.
-Are black out blinds or curtains the best option for you?
-Or a translucent material for privacy at night but allows the sunlight to come through in the mornings?
+For the bedroom, the kind of material used and the type are probably more important, as it depends on what kind of sleeper you are.
+Are blackout blinds or curtains the best option for you?
+Or translucent sheer curtains for privacy at night, but allow the sunlight to come through in the mornings?

 7. Your Bedroom Colour